YanchaoSongYS/yanchaosong/content/event/conference-3/index.md

 ---
 title: RTR 2025

-event: The RTR (Results from Road Transport Research) Conference
+event: Attended the RTR (Results from Road Transport Research) Conference 2025
 event_url: 'https://rtrconference.eu/'

 location: Brussels, Belgium

-summary: The RTR Conference is a unique entry point into the achievements of EU-funded projects in road transport.
-R&I results, findings, new links, impacts and deployment were highlighted during the 3 days of the RTR conference.
+summary: Attended the RTR (Results from Road Transport Research) Conference 2025

 abstract: The RTR (Results from Road Transport Research) Conference attracted its largest audience to date, with more than 500 participants on-site and 400 participants joining online, emphasising the importance of pre-competitive collaborative research in road transport at the European level.
 This high level of participation is a testimony of the RTR conference’s pivotal role in supporting the European R&I eco-system in all the fields of road transport, infrastructure, road safety, decarbonisation, digitalisation, urban mobility, as well freight and logistics.